Privacy & Data Protection Policy

 - Your rights regarding the personal information that you provide us;

 Across the Pond is committed to safeguarding your personal information.
-Whenever you provide such information, we are legally obligated to use your information in line with all applicable laws concerning the protection of personal information, including the GDPR and DPA.
+Whenever you provide such information, we are legally obligated to use your information in line with all applicable laws concerning the protection of personal information, including the EU GDPR, UK GDPR, and DPA.

 2. Who we are